Office: Carbon Management

 - All applicants must register and apply on Grants.gov and submit questions through FedConnect.

-- Sign up for the Office of Fossil Energy and Carbon Management’s (FECM) email list to get notified of new FECM funding opportunities and to stay current with our latest news.
+Sign up to get notified of new FECM funding opportunities and to stay current with our latest news.